 They make their own stickers, which they affix all over town.
-"I put them on cigarette machines in bars and on public trash cans, video game consoles, power poles, places like that," says singer Hans Jensen.
+"I put them on cigarette machines in bars and on public trash cans, video game consoles, power poles, places like that," says Hans.
 "Or someplace where somebody else has already stickered."
 The group gives out band stickers at their shows.

 "[The band's original paper labels] were indestructible and would stick so hard that, to peel them up, you had to shred them with a razor," says Hans.
 "Then we'd get in trouble when some idiot would stick it on someone's Rolls-Royce."

 Several years ago, according to Hans, somebody stuck one of the Collage Menage stickers on a prize-winning pig at the Del Mar Fair.
 "We were supposed to play there and didn't know anything about the sticker....
 They banned us from ever appearing at the fair."